 - Quantitative Applications in Business

 A minimum three of the 18 semester hours must be in accounting business, or technical, communications, no more than nine of the 27 hours may be in any single subject but hours in excess of nine may count towards the total requirement of 150 semester hours.
+For the remaining hours in general education, strive to take courses that are relevant to your accounting major but also courses that broaden your perspective.

 Examination Requirements in Colorado

-The Colorado CPA exam is overseen by NASBA and is the Uniform CPA Examination.
+The Colorado CPA exam is overseen by NASBA and is formally known as the Uniform CPA Examination.
 This exam consists of four sections with each section being four hours in length for a total of 16 examination hours.
 Each of the exam sections is composed of five “testlets” or groups of test questions.

 - Auditing and Attestation (AUD)